youssefbelghmi/document-retrieval/ReadMe.md

 ## Project Overview

-This project focuses on building an efficient multilingual document retrieval system capable of processing a corpus of over 250,000 documents in seven languages.
-The system retrieves the top 10 most relevant documents for each query while balancing speed and accuracy.
-The final model was evaluated and submitted on Kaggle.
+This project aims to develop a high-performance multilingual document retrieval system that processes a corpus of over 250,000 documents in seven languages.
+It retrieves the top 10 most relevant documents per query while optimizing both speed and accuracy.
+The final model was tested and submitted on Kaggle for evaluation.

 ## Approach